abhishekarya1/Hash-Define-myNotes/content/devops/git.md

 $ git push
 ```

+We can't take a `pull` if we have uncommitted changes in our local branch.
+Always commit local changes first and then take a `pull` from other local branch or from remote branch.

+{{% notice note %}}
-**NOTE**: When we `push` a local branch, the changes in other branches are not automatically pushed to their respective upstreams i.e. push's scope is "per branch" only.
+When we `push` a local branch to remote, the changes in other branches are not automatically pushed to their respective upstreams i.e. push's scope is "per branch" only.

-For `pull`, changes are `fetch`ed for all branches on a `pull` in any branch but never applied to files in other branches, unless a `merge` or a `pull` is manually done in them too.
+For `pull` from remote, changes are `fetch`ed for all branches on a `pull` in any branch but never applied to files in other branches, unless a `merge` or a `pull` is manually done in them too.
+{{% /notice %}}

 ### Tags
 Uniquely named points in Git.
 We can `checkout` to a tag quickly when needed.